 If you’re on your lender’s standard variable rate (SVR), you’ll typically be free to remortgage to a different deal without having to pay any Early Repayment Charges (ERCs).

 Different types of variable rate

-The rate you pay will be determined by your mortgage lender.
-Even with an introductory discounted rate you may not know that exact figure coming out of your account every month.
+The rate you pay will be determined by your lender and can move up and down, so you may not know the exact figure coming out of your account every month.

-However there are some benefits.
-For example most standard variable rate mortgages allow overpayments, which can help you pay off your mortgage early and pay less interest overall.
+Most variable rate deals typically allow overpayments, which can help you pay off your mortgage early and pay less interest overall.

-Contact an expert at London and Country today to assess your finances and pick the best rate for you.
+Contact an expert at L&C today to help you pick the best rate for you.